JosephusPaye/lookup-lyrics-cli/README.md

 ## Example

-### Look up lyri

-The following command looks up definitions of the word "reticent":
+The following command looks up lyrics for the song _Happy_ by Pharrell Williams:

 ```bash
 lyrics happy "pharrell williams"